UnderRatedBrilliance/XenforoBridge/README.md

 Simple to use XenForo bridge library.
 The goal of this package is to allow developer to easily integrate their existing/new application with XenForo Forum Platfrom.
 This package is still heavily underdevelopment so use with caution.
 I have also included a ServiceProvider to use within a Laravel application.

+If you would like to see this package in action we are currently using for (AstronomyConnect.com - ItemHub Database)[http://astronomyconnect.com/items].
+This is a Laravel 5 app with Xenforo sitting within the public folder.
+Templates have been designed and implemented in Xenforo and are being rendered by this bridge instead of using Blade.

 Installation
 ------------